Autonomic dysreflexia occurs 1 month to 1 year later in 20% to 70% of people who have had a spinal cord injury.

-High blood pressure may suddenly increase even more (called hypertensive crisis).
-Hypertensive crisis is life-threatening.
-People with hypertensive crisis may have a severe, throbbing headache, blurred vision, confusion, chest pain, shortness of breath, and seizures.
+High blood pressure may suddenly increase even more (called hypertensive emergency Classification of blood pressure ).
+Hypertensive emergency is life-threatening.
+People with hypertensive emergency may have a severe, throbbing headache, blurred vision, confusion, chest pain, shortness of breath, and seizures.

 Doctors suspect autonomic dysreflexia when people have a spinal cord injury in the upper back and very high blood pressure, especially if they also have a distended bladder or intestine.